God wants to help us. He has helped us. And He continues to help us.

 If you had to threaten them to say “I love you” would it mean anything to you?
 If they grumbled and complained every time they were with you would that make you happy?

 God wants people who freely love him.
-Those who do not, who do not wish to be with him, can go to hell.
-That is not a saying.
-That is a reality.
+Those who do not, who do not wish to be with him, mistakenly prefer a different choice that ends in the afterlife in hell.
 God gives people free will to choose in this lifetime.
 It is a testing ground.
 God wants people who freely love him throughout eternity.
 God doesn’t send anyone to hell.
 They choose that of their own free will.
 Today you will choose certain things.
 Other people will choose other things.
 People make choices in this life that have consequences in the next.

 Luke 16:19 “Now there was a certain rich man, and he was clothed in purple and fine linen, living in luxury every day.
 20 A certain beggar, named Lazarus, was taken to his gate, full of sores, 21 and desiring to be fed with the crumbs that fell from the rich man’s table.
 Yes, even the dogs came and licked his sores.
 22 The beggar died, and he was carried away by the angels to Abraham’s bosom.
 The rich man also died, and was buried.
 23 In Hades,[d] he lifted up his eyes, being in torment, and saw Abraham far off, and Lazarus at his bosom.
 24 He cried and said, ‘Father Abraham, have mercy on me, and send Lazarus, that he may dip the tip of his finger in water, and cool my tongue!
 For I am in anguish in this flame.’